Prâslea the Brave and the Golden Apples: Translations

-Parallels
+Variants

 Azerbaijan

 A similar tale exists in Azerbaijani folklore: in an ancient tale about Malik Mammad, the son of one of the wealthiest kings of Azerbaijan, that king had a big garden.
 In the center of this garden was a magical apple tree that yielded apples every day.
 An ugly giant named Div stole all the apples every night.
 The king sent Malik Mammad and his elder brothers to fight the giant.
 In the course of this tale, Malik Mammad saves Simurgh's babies from a dragon.
 In return, Simurgh resolved to help Malik Mammad.
 When Malik Mammad wanted to pass from The Dark world into the Light world, Simurgh asked him to provide 40 half carcasses of meat and 40 wineskins filled with water.
 When Simurgh put the water on its left wing and the meat on its right wing, Malik Mammad was able to enter the Light world.

 A variant of the Azeri folktale involves a bird named Zumrud.